Callistus Valentine Onaga

-Callistus Valentine Onaga, D.D., (b.
-September 29, 1958) is the fifth Roman Catholic Bishop of the Diocese of Enugu.
+Callistus Valentine Onaga, D.D., (born September 29, 1958) is the fifth Roman Catholic Bishop of the Diocese of Enugu.

 Early life and pastoral appointments

 Callistus Valentine Onaga is the fifth child of Vincent and Victoria Onaga.
-His mother was the daughter of Tribal Chief Chukwuani of Ozalla Nkanu.
-Onaga attended St Anthony’s Primary School, Agbudu, Nigeria, from 1964 to 1972.
+His mother was the granddaughter of the Paramount Ruler Chief Chukwuani (died 1930) from Ozalla, Nkanu West Local Government Area, Enugu State, Nigeria.
+Onaga attended St Anthony's Primary School, Agbudu, Nigeria, from 1964 to 1972.
 He received his secondary education at the Sacred Heart Seminary in Nsude, Nigeria, from 1973 to 1975.
-He earned his Bachelor of Divinity degree in sacred theology from the Urban University in Rome in 1987, and was ordained to the priesthood on August 8, 1987.
-Within the diocese, Onaga held several positions, including pastor at St. Mary’s Church in Enugu, Vicar General, Administrator of Holy Ghost Cathedral, and committee chairman for the inauguration of the Diocese of Awgu.
+He earned his Bachelor of Divinity degree in Sacred Theology from the Urban University in Rome in 1987, and was ordained to the priesthood on August 8, 1987.
+Within the diocese, Onaga held several positions, including pastor at St. Mary's Church in Enugu, Vicar General, Administrator of Holy Ghost Cathedral, and committee chairman for the inauguration of the Diocese of Awgu.

 Episcopal appointments

 On February 9, 2009, Onaga was appointed by Pope Benedict XVI as the Enugu diocesan bishop after the resignation of Anthony Okonkwo Gbuji.
 He was ordained as the Bishop of Enugu on May 2, 2009, by Archbishop Renzo Fratini.
 His principal co-consecrators were Archbishop Valerian Okeke and Bishop Gbuji.
 Later that same day, Onaga appointed Monsignor Luke Adike as the diocesan Vicar General, and Very Rev. Fr.
 Ambrose Chineme Agu as the Diocesan Secretary and Chancellor.